yyyaohhh/tp/docs/DeveloperGuide.md

 - what happens when the user modifies the moduleplan
 - userprefs considered the same feature? if too long can split into another one

+**Overview:**

+Modcraft stores two types of information on the hard drive, ModulePlan and UserPrefs(User Preferences).
+ModulePlan stores the user's last saved module plan when using Modcraft allowing the user to access their module plan across sessions.
+UserPrefs contains the last known user interface settings when using Modcraft allowing the user to return to their preferred interface across sessions.

+ModulePlan is stored as `moduleplan.json` and UserPrefs is stored as `preferences.json`.
+Both files will be created if they do not already exist in the same folder in which the Modcraft jar file is stored.
+While users are free to access and modify the files as they wish it is recommended that they make a backup before any modifications.
+If Modcraft cannot access a file, it will be deleted and replaced with a new empty file.

+**Feature details:**

+1. When the user launches the application, if there is no `moduleplan.json` or `preferences.json` file detected in the same folder as Modcraft or they are corrupted, Modcraft will create them and populate them with the default moduleplan and preferences respectively.
+2. If there are existing `moduleplan.json` and `preferences.json` files with appropriate data, Modcraft will read the module plan from `moduleplan.json` and user preferences from `preferences.json`, loading the application with the information obtained from the files.
+3. Upon execution of any command that alters the user's module plan, the changes will automatically be saved into `moduleplan.json`.
+4. Upon alteration of any part of the user interface, the changes will automatically be saved into `preferences.json`.

+**Initialization sequence:**

+1. At startup, `MainApp` calls `MainApp#initPrefs` to attempt to parse the `preferences.json` file.
+2. `MainApp#initPrefs` calls `Storage#readUserPrefs` to obtain the user preferences as a `UserPrefs` object.
+   2a.
+If `DataLoadingException` is thrown, a new `preferences.json` file will be created with default preferences.
+3. `MainApp` creates a `StorageManager` object with the file paths of `preferences.json` and `moduleplan.json`.
+4. `MainApp#initModelManager` is then called which calls `Storage#readModulePlan` attempting to parse the `moduleplan.json` file and create a `modulePlan` object.
+   4a.
+If `DataLoadingException` is thrown, a new `moduleplan.json` file will be created with the default module plan.
+5. `JsonModulePlanStorage` deserializes the JSON file into a `JsonSerializableModulePlan` object by calling `JsonUtil#readJsonFile`.
+   5a.
+The `JsonSerializableModulePlan` object represents a list of `JsonAdaptedModule` objects, created during deserialization.
+6. `JsonModulePlanStorage` then calls `JsonSerizaliableModulePlan#toModelType` to create the `ReadOnlyModulePlan` object.
+   6a. `JsonAdaptedModule` then calls `JsonAdapedModule#toModelType` for the creation of each `module`.
+7. `ModulePlan` is returned to `MainApp` where it is used to initialize `ModelManager`, which is used during command execution.
+8. A `DataLoadingException` is thrown when any of the following occus.
+   - the file cannot be found.
+   - an error occurs during deserialization, or
+   - the data contains invalid values.
 ### Info Module Command

 **Overview:**